PL-Cyber223/PL-Cyber223/README.md

 <h2>👨‍💻 About Me:</h2>

-Motivated cybersecurity engineer with hands-on experience in incident response, threat detection, vulnerability management, and attack surface reduction.
+Cybersecurity engineer with hands-on experience in incident response, threat detection, network security, enterprise vulnerability management, cloud security, and attack surface reduction.
 Skilled in investigating and responding to security incidents, analyzing malicious activity, and minimizing organizational exposure through proactive monitoring and remediation.
 Adept at identifying security gaps, improving detection capabilities, and supporting the continuous hardening of enterprise environments.
 Committed to staying ahead of emerging threats and delivering actionable security insights that reduce risk and strengthen cyber resilience.

 <h2> Certifications</h2>
 - Google Google Cybersecurity Professional Certificate